DanielTorAndersson/prisma_cloud_rbac_tag/README.md

    Note: "__AUTO_TEST" tag value can be replaced to match a key/value pair in Azure subscriptions.

+   The RQL query are defined on line #32, and it can be modified to match a smaller scope.
+Like a specific subscription rather than all.
+   Use "investigate" tab in Prisma to find a good scope to test if needed.

 2. **Create Account Groups:**
    - Check the existence of account groups for each Azure subscription.
    - If an account group doesn't exist, create a new one with a specific naming convention.
+   - The account group will be named with the subscription ID of which is matches for tracing perspective.

 3. **Update User Roles:**
    - Check for the existence of user roles based on predefined tags.
    - If a user role exists, update it with the corresponding account group IDs.
    - If a user role doesn't exist, create a new one with the associated account group.
+   - The granular user roles will be named after the users, so they can be reused if a email a found in more than one place.

 ## Prerequisites